Colorado’s Coming and Going Rule

 Most employees feel the commute to and from work is job-related.
 However, aside from certain exceptions, including those listed above, Workers’ Compensation benefits do not apply to injuries an employee sustains while commuting to and from work.
 Many employees feel the coming and going rule isn’t fair, particularly when you consider that an injury at a work-sponsored party—even if it is after-hours—or an injury at a weekend company picnic do fall under Workers’ Compensation.

-If you have been involved in an auto accident which you believe should be covered by Workers’ Compensation, rather than the coming and going rule, it is important that you seek legal advice to ensure your rights are fully protected.
+If you have been involved in an auto accident that you believe should be covered by Workers’ Compensation, rather than the coming and going rule, it is important that you seek legal advice from McDivitt Law Firm to ensure your rights are fully protected.

 Contact Our Colorado Worker’s Compensation Attorneys

 McDivitt Law Firm has the experience and knowledge to tackle even the most complex workers’ compensation injury cases.
+You work hard for your employer and if you’ve been injured on the job you deserve both compensation and justice.
+There’s no need to navigate this difficult time alone when you have a dedicated team of attorneys from McDivitt Law Firm on your side.
+We’ve had immense success in getting adequate worker’s compensation to employees all over the state of Colorado with our offices in Denver, Aurora, Colorado Springs, and Pueblo.
 Our Colorado workers’ compensation lawyers know how to help our clients obtain the benefits to which they are entitled.
 Call us at (877) 846-4878 to receive a free consultation.Back to the Blog